 – a collaboration with our local cluster of primary schools which has led to improved opportunities and outcomes for all students in the Alliance.
 Through this partnership, teachers have worked to deliver cross-phase curriculum projects and joint moderation activities, whilst sharing in joint professional development.
 The school has a well-established leadership development programme, open to all schools in the Alliance and beyond, which leads to nationally accredited qualifications.
 The Alliance has also been awarded a grant from the DfE to deliver re-training programmes for teachers wishing to teach Maths and Physics.

 The Tenterden Rural Alliance is a member of the Kent and Medway Teaching Schools Network.

 Homewood School & Sixth Form Centre gained converter academy status in September 2011.
 This was followed in 2016 by the formation of the Tenterden Schools Trust: a multi-academy trust to serve East Kent, which brought together Homewood with Tenterden Infants School and Tenterden Church of England Junior School (The Tenterden Federation), St Michael’s Church of England Primary School and Home Farm Nursery.

 School facilities continue to be developed and improved.
 In 2018, this included adding an all-weather 3G pitch to our extensive sport facilities, which is used by both the school and the local community, and a new small animal care centre at the Farm.
-A recent improvement grant from the Government in 2020 enabled refurbishment of many school buildings and some important upgrades at the Sinden Theatre.
+Furthermore, significant improvement grants from the Government in 2020 and 2021 have enabled refurbishment of many school buildings and some important upgrades at the Sinden Theatre.

-Key developments for Homewood currently include reviewing the curriculum throughout Key Stages 3, 4 and 5 with a view to improving the school's offer even further to help ensure high ambition and to better meet the needs and aspirations of the students.
+Key developments for Homewood currently include reviewing the curriculum throughout Key Stages 3, 4 and 5 and the introduction of a new Community structure with a view to improving the school's offer even further to ensure high ambition and to better meet the needs and aspirations of all the students.